 The whole 2D/3D thing might seem weird to gamers delving into the PS1 for the first time.
 Still, once you get a hang of it, Door To Phantomile is a cracking game.
 Fans of Crash and Mario?
 Give this a go!

-If you need introducing to the next character in our list, then you must have been living under a rock for most of your life!
+If you need introducing to the Mega Man Legends, then you must have been living under a rock for most of your life!
 Mega Man seems to flit between consoles more than I have hot dinners, making him a well-known gaming icon no matter where your gaming allegiances lie.

 Most of Mega Man’s previous titles have been side-scrolling games, but legends is more of a cross between Mario 64 and Holy Magic Century.
 It features some of our space-age hero’s coolest power-ups and abilities and has some exciting worlds to explore.